Mirandadaa/mica-gd300/lectures/proj-loop.md

 ## Let's make a loop.
-The theme of the project is *the cycles in nature*.
+The theme of the project is *speed*.
 You will interpret this theme and come up with your own concept for this project.
 There is no limitations on what tools or techniques or styles you can use as long as it is mainly frame-by-frame animation.
 You are also allowed to use keyframe animation.
 Feel free to explore on your own.
-It can be stop-motion photography, Photoshop animation, hand-drawn animation, etc.
+It can be stop-motion photography, Photoshop animation, type animation, hand-drawn animation, etc.

 Create two loops in the animated GIF format.
 The two loops must be variations on the same concept.
 Think about the relationship between them.
 How will they look when placed side by side?
 The relationship can be about the subject matter, temporal and spatial rhythms, colors, juxtapositions, etc.

-An animated GIF is a [very popular](http://www.nytimes.com/2013/02/14/fashion/common-on-early-internet-gif-files-make-comeback.html?_r=1&) form of communication.
-What kinds of forms and contents can it take?
-What kind of ideas can you convey using loops?
+What kinds of forms and contents can your animated loops take?
+What kind of ideas can you convey using the format?

 ## Objectives